Cascading/cascading-dbmigrate/README.md

 DBMigrateTap's constructor has the following signature:

     DBMigrateTap(
       int numChunks,        // The number of splits to create of the database.
                             // This will correspond to the number of mappers
                             // created to read the database.
       String dbDriver,      // For example, "com.mysql.jdbc.Driver"
       String dbUrl,         // For example, "jdbc:mysql://localhost:3306/mydb"
       String username,      // Username to connect to your database.
       String pwd,           // Password to connect to your database.
       String tableName,     // The table to read during the flow.
       String pkColumn,      // The name of the primary key column of the table.
-      String[] columnNames // The names of the columns to read into the flow.
+      String[] columnNames, // The names of the columns to read into the flow.
+      Options ops           // Optional, can provide min/max values to read.
     )

 The tap will emit tuples containing one field for each column read, the field